yyhh-org/site/content/writing-c-code-in-java-graalvm-specific-programming.md

   ...)
 ```

-One limitation that one needs to be aware of when writing Clojure code, is that most things in the GraalVM SDK inherit from `org.graalvm.word.WordBase`, not from `java.lang.Object`, which breaks the hidden assumption of a lot of Clojure constructs.
+One limitation that one needs to be aware of when writing native image related Clojure code, is that most things in the GraalVM SDK inherit from `org.graalvm.word.WordBase`, not from `java.lang.Object`, which breaks the hidden assumption of a lot of Clojure constructs.
 For example, one cannot do this:
 ```Clojure
 (let [env ^Lib$MDB_env (Env/create)]
   ...)
 ```
-Because `^Lib$MDB_env` extends `PointerBase`, but Clojure `let` assumes everything getting bound is an `Object`.
+Because `Lib$MDB_env` extends `PointerBase`, but Clojure `let` seems to assume everything getting bound is an `Object`.
 An "expecting Object but got Word" or vice visa error will be thrown during compilation for these cases.
+So writing a thin layer of wrapper for these GraalVM word types seems to be inevitable, unless Clojure can be enhanced to be more native image programming friendly.

-So a thin layer of Java wrapper seems to be necessary.
-Unless Clojure can be enhanced to be more native image programming friendly.
+Another point of caution is about arrays.
+GraalVM uses reflection to create array objects, but if these array objects are not declared at build time, the code won't run.
+For instance, for Clojure `into-array` function, we should not omit the optional second argument for element data type, otherwise, one has to manually specify the array type in the [`reflection.json` file during compilation](https://www.graalvm.org/reference-manual/native-image/Reflection/), or the Graal runtime will complain about "Class such and such is instantiated reflectively but was never registered".
+For Clojure dynamically generated classes with names such as these, "datalevin.test.query$fn__12734$fn__12739$fn__12740[]", it is impossible to add them manually in `reflection.json`.
+So the only solution is to specify the element data type in code, e.g. `(into-array Object data)`, instead of `(into-array data)`.

-The full Clojure project is [here](https://github.com/juji-io/datalevin/tree/master/native).
+The full Clojure project for native Datalevin is [here](https://github.com/juji-io/datalevin/tree/master/native).

 ### Memory management and pointer wrangling

-The main challenge of building a LMDB wrapper is to decide how to put the data into and get the data out of LMDB.
+The main challenge of building a LMDB wrapper is to find a way to put transaction data into and get retrieved data out of LMDB.
 As shown above, LMDB use a `MDB_val` struct to represents input/output data.
 All it contains is a data size and a pointer to the data.
 LMDBJava uses JNR and `Unsafe` or reflections to manipulate a `java.nio.ByteBuffer` to achieve this.
 Since we cannot use these in this project, we have to come up with a GraalVM specific solution.

 It turned out the code to do this is quite pleasant.
-Instead of allocating the ByteBuffer in Java side and presenting it to C, we manage the memory in C and presenting it as a ByteBuffer in Java, without all that `Unsafe` and reflection shenanigans.
+Instead of allocating the ByteBuffer in Java and presenting it to C, we manage the memory in C and presenting it as a ByteBuffer in Java, without all that `Unsafe` and reflection shenanigans.

 ```Java
 /**